Roll over image to zoom in

 - You should water twice in the morning and in the afternoon but in the rainy season, you should notice that water does not stand in the pot or place where your Bitter gourd plant grows.

 - Use a water spray bottle to give water to the plant.

 - Bitter gourd Seeds will grow within 8-10 days.

 - After that keep the tray near the window where the wind can pass.
 Do not keep in under direct sunlight.

-- Within 10 to 15 days of the seed sowing, your seedlings will be ready enough to re-potting or raised beds.
+- Within 10 to 15 days of the seed sowing, your seedlings will be ready enough for re-potting or raised beds.

 - You should be mixed fertilizer in a proper way as garden soil, coco-peat, and vermicompost in the ratio of 1:1:1.